Marcoviscu/CodeWeekEdgemony/README.md

 # CodeWeekEdgemony
-this is my first project made by myself
+this is my first project made by myself: https://marcoviscu.github.io/CodeWeekEdgemony/